alphagov/govuk-secondline-blinken/README.md

+This repo was archived in April 2023.
+The relevant parts were [moved into govuk-technical-2ndline-dashboard](https://github.com/alphagov/govuk-technical-2ndline-dashboard/pull/93).

 # BlinkenJS

 BlinkenJS is the JavaScript successor to [Blinken](https://github.com/alphagov/blinken).
 It runs purely in the browser and does not require compiling or running any applications.